Standardized Testing

 A Note on Standardized Test Dates

-If you choose to submit scores for consideration and plan on applying Early Decision, we encourage you to complete your standardized tests no later than October of your senior year.
+If you plan on applying Early Decision, we encourage you to complete your standardized tests no later than October of your senior year.

 If you plan on applying Regular Decision, we encourage you to complete your standardized tests no later than December of your senior year.